Yozzaxia1311/EntityLove/README.md

 ---

+**`:updateEntityHash(e)`**

+**`e`: table - entity**

+Manually updates the spatial hash for `e`.

+---

 **`:makeStatic(e)`**

 **`e`: table - entity**

-Marks `e` as "static", keeping it accounted for in the system, but removing it from the update and draw loops until made "unstatic" via `revertFromStatic`.
+Marks `e` as "static", removing it from the update and draw loop, but still keeping it inside its groups and spatial hash.
 Useful for unmoving objects in high abundance, such as solids.
+If you need to move a static object and check its collision, then the spatial hash needs be updated manually using `:updateEntityHash(e)`.
 This function calls `e:staticToggled()`.

 ---